Bradley Cooper And Jennifer Garner Are Not Dating, Despite Tabloid Report

 As for Bradley, Gossip Cop reports that he isn’t seeing anyone right now.

-The news about Bradley Cooper and Irinia Shayk’s split hit the news last month, but back in 2018 Page Six reported that their relationship had taken a downward turn because of changes in their lifestyle choices.
+The news about Bradley and Irinia’s split broke last month, but back in 2018 Page Six reported that their relationship had taken a downward turn because of changes in their lifestyle choices.

 “They are miserable together.
 They have been for months.
 He doesn’t drink and is into spirituality.
 She wants to go out,” the source said before adding that Irina went to Ibiza to attend a party hosted by celebrity photographer Mert Alas.
-The same photog who recently snapped a full-frontal nude of Kendall Jenner.
+This is the same photographer who recently snapped a full-frontal nude of Kendall Jenner.

 Another source added that the former couple did not look happy together when they went out for a dinner date last year.

 “They barely spoke to each other at the start of the meal.
-Halfway through, she started looking off to the side and he was moody.”‘
+Halfway through, she started looking off to the side and he was moody,” the source said.

 Bradley Cooper and Irina Shayk have agreed they will both live in New York for the sake of their daughter Lea de Seine.